The Rokinon 135mm F/2 was Built for Astrophotography

 My Canon EOS 60Da with the Rokinon 135mm F/2.0 mounted to a Fornax Mounts LighTrack II.

 This lens is available for several camera mounts, including Nikon, Sony, Pentax, Samsung, and Fuji.
-I purchased this lens for the purposes of wide-field deep sky astrophotography from my light polluted backyard (shown below), and when traveling to a dark sky site.
+I purchased this lens for the purposes of wide-field deep-sky astrophotography from my light-polluted backyard (shown below), and when traveling to a dark sky site.

 Taking images at this focal length from the city will swell issues with gradients, especially when shooting towards the “light dome”.
-For this reason, a combination of a good light pollution filter, and the use of flat calibration frames is recommended.
+For this reason, a combination of a good light pollution filter, and the use of flat calibration frames are recommended.
 Before I go any further, I’d like to share a photo from Gabriel Millou of the Andromeda Galaxy using a Canon 1300D.

 The Andromeda Galaxy using the Rokinon 135mm F/2.0 ED UMC lens.

 To see even more example photos using the Rokinon 135mm lens (or Samyang branded version), go ahead a perform a search on Astrobin or Flickr, with the appropriate filter.
-I think you’ll find that this lens is behind some of the most amazing wide field astrophotography images online!
+I think you’ll find that this lens is behind some of the most amazing wide-field astrophotography images online!